wsbctechnicalblog/wsbctechnicalblog.github.io/content/blog-post-101.md

 ![Tags](../images/blog-post-101-6.png)

 Unfortunately, we can only define one author in the metadata, however, you can co-author a post with a colleague or with a member from our **WSBC Technical Blog Content Discussion** working group.
 We are more than happy and keen to assist you, even as an unknown ghost writer.

+If there are multiple authors, consider adding this:

+> Authored by X, Y, and Z at the start of end of your post.

 Just collaborate with us, ask questions (_the only one that is bad is the one you never ask_), and do not hesitate to ask for help.